1. FC Köln: Stadium

 The team plays its home matches in the Müngersdorfer Stadion, also known as the RheinEnergie Stadion for sponsorship purposes.
-It has a seating capacity of 50,000 and the average attendance in the 2015–16 season was 48,676.
+It has a capacity of around 50,000 and had an average attendance of 48,676 in the 2015–16 season.
 The stadium sponsorship comes from a contract with the local power supplier RheinEnergie AG.
 However, most fans still call the stadium "Müngersdorfer Stadion", named after the suburb of Müngersdorf, where it is located.

-The club owns the Geißbockheim training centre, currently known as RheinEnergieSportpark for sponsorship, located in Sülz which is a municipal part of Köln in the southwest of the city.
+The club owns the Geißbockheim training centre, known as RheinEnergieSportpark for sponsorship, located in Sülz, which is a municipal part of Köln in the southwest of the city.
 The centre is home to the Franz-Kremer-Stadion the home of 1.
 FC Köln II.